wilinz/froom/docs/getting-started.md

 ## 4. Create the Database

-It has to be an abstract class which extends `FloorDatabase`.
+It has to be an abstract class which extends `FroomDatabase`.
 Furthermore, it's required to add `@Database()` to the signature of the class.
 Make sure to add the created entity to the `entities` attribute of the `@Database` annotation.
 In order to make the generated code work, it's required to also add the listed imports.